-- 4.1 It will not always be possible to utilize the cotton-wool-pad test to evaluate the integrity of a fire damper since radiation through the damper could be sufficient to cause ignition of the cotton-wool pad.
-In such cases, cracks or openings in fire dampers shall not be such as to allow the gap gauges to enter in the manner described in paragraph 8.4.4 of appendix 1. - 4.2 The performance of fire dampers may be related to their ability to satisfy both the insulation and the integrity criteria or may be related only to the requirements for integrity, depending on the requirements of the Administration. - 4.3 If evaluation of insulation is required, it shall prevent a temperature rise at any point on the surface not exceeding 180°C above the initial temperature.
-The average temperature rise is not relevant
+- 4.2 The performance of fire dampers may be related to their ability to satisfy both the insulation and the integrity criteria or may be related only to the requirements for integrity, depending on the requirements of the Administration. - 4.3 If evaluation of insulation is required, the temperature rise at any point on the surface shall not exceed 180°C above the initial temperature.
+The average temperature rise shall not be used for this purpose.